Arkansas County Agricultural Agents Association (ACAAA)

 Dear ACAAA Members,

-Our association continues to gain strength and stability every year.
-It is very encouraging to see so many new and experienced agents serving in leadership roles, participating in leadership activities and professional improvement opportunities.
-We had 35 members attend the 2018 AM/PIC in Chattanooga.
-Twenty-five of those attending presented posters or presentations.
-Arkansas had its share of award winners as well.
-We had 3 National Achievement Award and 3 Distinguished Service Award winners, 17 state award winners, 1 regional winner and 3 national finalists.
-I have always been a proponent of applying for awards and showcasing the strong and successful educational programs conducted in Arkansas.
-We need to continue promoting our programs and improving visibility.
-Our association provides opportunities to do just that.
+Our association continues to gain strength and stability each year.
+It is encouraging to see so many new and experienced agents serving in leadership roles and participating in leadership and professional improvement opportunities.
+We had 15 members, 1 administrator, 1 life member and 5 guests attend the 2019 AM/PIC in Fort Wayne, Indiana.
+Four of those attending presented posters or gave presentations.
+Arkansas had many award winners as well.
+We had 3 National Achievement Award and 3 Distinguished Service Award winners, 1 regional finalist, 2 national finalists and 1 national winner.
+We need to continue to apply for awards and showcase the outstanding educational programs our members are conducting in Arkansas.